patricksign/agentclaw/docs/README.md

 For each coding task, the pipeline creates a feature branch (`feature/<task-id>-<title>`), opens a draft PR, and can submit reviews and merge.
 PR creation, review, and merge events are broadcast over the WebSocket event bus.

 ### 7. Real-Time Event Bus and WebSocket
 An in-process pub/sub event bus broadcasts agent lifecycle events (spawned, killed, healthy), task events (queued, started, done, failed), token usage logs, and PR events.
 A WebSocket endpoint (`/ws`) streams these events to the dashboard frontend.
 Origin validation is enforced against the `CORS_ORIGIN` environment variable.
+The `/ws` endpoint is **excluded from rate limiting**.

 ### 8. Telegram and Slack Notifications
 Nine notification methods covering task start, completion, failure, PR creation, PR review, PR merge, daily summary, checklist complete, and arbitrary HTML messages.
 Slack incoming webhook support is also included.
 Both clients are optional — the pipeline skips notifications silently if the env vars are absent.